'Caught out yet again': SNP facing questions over Mark McDonald complaint - Evening Express

 Mr Murrell, who is married to First Minister Nicola Sturgeon, insisted the party was “in charge of policing SNP complaints”, that it would not share details about them with another organisation unless it was a “clear act of criminality”, and it did not inform government civil servants or special advisers about specific cases in the autumn of 2017.

-The statements appeared to be at odds with what Mr McDonald has said in the past about the way his case was handled.
+The statements appeared to be at odds with what Mr McDonald has said in the past about the way his case was handled, initially by government post-holders rather than SNP officials.

 The day before that meeting, Mr McDonald was told there had been “chatter” about him in relation to the MeToo movement during talks with Ms Lloyd and Deputy First Minister John Swinney.

+Mr Murrell suggested last week that only SNP office-bearers would normally deal with a complaint, and that it would not be routinely passed onto another organisation, such as the government, therefore it is now unclear what complaint Ms Lloyd was referring to during her discussions with Mr McDonald.

-It was reported in the autumn of 2017, and stated during official inquiries afterwards, that a complaint about Mr McDonald had been made to the SNP.
+It was reported around the time of his resignation, and stated during official inquiries afterwards, that a complaint about Mr McDonald had been made to the SNP, not the government.

-It is understood that the MSP himself is unaware of allegations being made about him to any organisation other than the party, before his resignation from government.
+It is understood that the MSP himself is unaware of allegations being made about him to any organisation other than the party, before his ministerial resignation.

 However, the SNP has repeatedly refused to explain the process since Mr Murrell’s evidence.